-12. TEST SERIES 2 (To determine if a substance is too insensitive for inclusion in Class 1)
+12. TEST SERIES 2 (To determine if a substance is too insensitive for inclusion into the Class of explosives)

-13. TEST SERIES 3 (To determine if a substance is thermally stable and not too dangerous for transport in the form in which it was tested)
+13. TEST SERIES 3 (To determine if a substance is thermally stable and not too dangerous in the form in which it was tested)

-14. TEST SERIES 4 (To determine if an article, packaged article or packaged substance is too dangerous for transport)
+14. TEST SERIES 4 (To determine if an article, packaged article or packaged substance is too dangerous in the configuration it was tested)

 15. TEST SERIES 5 (To determine if a substance may be assigned to Division 1.5)

-16. TEST SERIES 6 (To assign a substance or article to Division 1.1, 1.2, 1.3 or 1.4 or exclude it from Class 1)
+16. TEST SERIES 6 (To assign a substance or article to Division 1.1, 1.2, 1.3 or 1.4 or exclude it from the class of explosives)

 17. TEST SERIES 7 (To determine if an article may be assigned to Division 1.6)

-18. TEST SERIES 8 (To determine if an ammonium nitrate emulsion, suspension or gel, intermediate for blasting explosives (ANE), is insensitive enough for inclusion in Division 5.1, and to evaluate the suitability for transport in tanks)
+18. TEST SERIES 8 (To determine if an ammonium nitrate emulsion, suspension or gel, intermediate for blasting explosives (ANE), is insensitive enough for inclusion in Division 5.1, and to evaluate the suitability for packaging in tanks)

 PART II: CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA

-RELATING TO SELF-REACTIVE SUBSTANCES OF DIVISION 4.1
+RELATING TO SELF-REACTIVE SUBSTANCES

-AND ORGANIC PEROXIDES OF DIVISION 5.2
+AND ORGANIC PEROXIDES

 20. INTRODUCTION TO PART II (Purpose, Scope, Preliminary procedure, Classification procedures, Example of test report)